Gucchi19/NLP-Training/README.md

 # NLP-Training
-Tracking my training to becoming a data scientist
+Tracking my training to become an AI data scientist